AI made it dramatically easier for almost anyone to produce competent-looking work.

 The answer to the competence gap is not telling people to prompt better.

-It is building systems that do not let polished output outrun judgment.
+The answer is building systems that do not let polished output outrun judgment.

 AI is transformative.
 It compresses timelines, reduces drudgery, and makes more work accessible to more people.